mip-master/learning_mip/README.md

 http://www.sports-scheduling.com/in-the-news.html
 ),
 and the whole field of supply chain.
-However, initially, only those developing the MIP theory were able to use this technology for solving practical problems.
+However, mostly only those developing the MIP theory were using this technology for solving practical problems initially.
 Deep understanding of the theoretical and computational aspects of MIP used to be required for modeling and solving real-world problems.